Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/editing.rst

 ..
 TODO2.8    Pose Tools.

 In *Pose Mode*, bones behave like objects.
-So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in *Object* mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` submenu).
+So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in Object Mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` submenu).
 However, there are some important specificities: